theninthsky/client-side-rendering/README.md

 The imported `pages.js` file can be found [here](src/pages.js).

-_Please note that other types of assets can be preloaded the same way (like stylesheets)._

-This way, the browser is able to fetch the page-related script chunk **in parallel** with render-critical assets:
+This way, the browser is able to fetch the page-specific script chunk **in parallel** with render-critical assets:

 ![Network Async Chunks Preload](images/network-async-chunks-preload.png)